weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 import TabItem from '@theme/TabItem';
 import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';

-[comment]: # ( This section is duplicated, with a link to this page, in:_includes/multi-vector-support.mdx )
+[comment]: # ( This section is duplicated, with a link to this page, in: multi-vector-support dot mdx )

 Collections can have multiple named vectors.